Harshp20/Angular-ShoppingHP/README.md

 ## Development server

+Navigate to API/ directory and Run `node server` to fire up the server.
+OR Run `nodemon server` for the server to automatically refresh after applying changes.
-Run `ng serve` for a dev server.
+Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding